BMW 3 Series (E30): 323i JPS

 The John Player Special Edition is an Australian-only limited edition special offered by BMW Australia as a tribute to the M3 race cars competing in local touring car racing.
 JPS refers to the BMW race team sponsor, John Player Special cigarettes.
-The cars are based on a 323i manual "coupés", painted in black with gold pinstripes and gold BBS wheels.
-They also had Recaro sports seats, JPS badging, a limited slip differential, sports suspension, a sunroof (optional) and a body kit.
+The cars were based on two-door 323i with manual transmission, painted in black with gold pinstripes and gold BBS wheels.
+They also had Recaro sports seats, JPS badging, a limited-slip differential, sports suspension, a sunroof (optional) and a body kit.
 The cars were ordered from the factory as a base 323i in black with a fixed selection of options - all of which were otherwise available to order but priced at a substantial discount as an Edition package.
 The pinstripes were added in Australia and the wheels were also gold anodised in Australia.
 The production run was 70 cars.

 Production

-The E30 was produced in Munich, Germany; Regensburg, Germany; and Rosslyn, South Africa.
+The E30 was produced in Munich, West Germany; Regensburg, West Germany; and Rosslyn, South Africa.
 Series production began in October 1982.

 Models sold in Indonesia and Thailand used complete knock-down kits produced in Germany, which were assembled in Jakarta and Bangkok respectively.

 Production of the E30 began to wind down in 1990, due to the introduction of the E36 3 Series coupé models.
-Sedan production concluded on April 30, 1991, at Regensburg.
+Production of the regular two-door saloons concluded on April 30, 1991, at Regensburg.
+Sporting variants like 325is evolution 1 and 2 and some others continued to be produced until 1992.
+Four-door sedan production concluded in February 29, 1992, for all markets.
+Production of US-spec models was concluded in 1991.

+Convertibles were built from late 1990 to 1993.
+Tourings (station wagons) were built from 1988 to 1994.
 Other variants were phased out gradually, until the final E30 model, a Touring, was produced in 1994, and sold as a 1995 model year.

-Motorsport
+Motorsports

 The E30 M3 had a very successful career in Touring car racing.

 The E30 remains a popular car for racing and E30-specific racing series such as the National Auto Sport Association's Spec E30 class are run in the United States, Australia and New Zealand.